mingislight/mingislight.github.io/_posts/2025-08-16-always-on-cloud-healthcare.md

   <img src="/assets/img/always-on.png" alt="Hospital lit at night.
 Systems stay online for patient care.">
 </figure>

-## The goal: always on 24/7
+## The goal: Always on, 24/7

 Hospitals cannot go offline.
 Every minute matters for patients and staff.

 Cloud computing is more than a tech buzzword.
-In an earlier post I explained [why cloud computing matters](https://mingislight.com/2025/04/28/why-cloud-computing-matters-az-900.html).
+In an earlier post I explained [why cloud computing matters](https://mingislight.com/2025/04/28/why-cloud-computing-matters.html).
 Here we look at what “always on” means inside a hospital, where every second counts.

 ## What “always on” looks like